alice-i-cecile/rust-variadics-background/src/use-cases/heterogenous-lists.md

 In practice, this requires a macro-generating macro and some *creative* use of the type system, but, as shown by [bevy's `all_tuples!` macro](https://github.com/bevyengine/bevy/blob/032b0f4bac9d9d7ea9820b774d4a9124ae46e33b/crates/bevy_ecs/macros/src/lib.rs#L49) it can be done.

+The Rust standard library has its own version of this strategy, as seen in the [implementation of `Hash` for tuples](https://doc.rust-lang.org/src/core/hash/mod.rs.html#752).
+This workaround is particularly frustrating in library code, as there is no way to implement the trait for larget tuples due to orphan rules.

 Unsurprisingly, all of the problems listed above are amplified when working with heterogenous fake-variadics.

 ### `for` trait